-23.11.108 23.11.109 International Fire Code Section 108 109 amended - Appeals.
+23.11.109 International Fire Code Section 109 amended - Appeals.

-Section 108-109 of the International Fire Code is hereby amended to read as follows:
+Section 109 of the International Fire Code is hereby amended to read as follows:

-108.1 109.1 Appeals Established.
+109.1 Appeals Established.

-- 1. The City of Bellevue Hearing Examiner may hear appeals relating to the following: - A. The fire code official's denial of an application for an operational permit under Section 105 of the International Fire Code as adopted by this chapter and now or hereafter amended; - B. The fire code official's denial of an application for a construction permit under Section 105 of the International Fire Code as adopted by this chapter and now or hereafter amended;
+1. The City of Bellevue Hearing Examiner may hear appeals relating to the following:

-- C. The determination by the fire code official that a nonexempt preventable fire department response to a fire alarm has occurred under BCC 23.11.901.11 as now or hereafter amended; - D. Formal written interpretations of the fire code by the fire code official. - E. Any violation of this chapter or the code, appendices or standards adopted herein or any failure to comply with any lawful order of the chief or his authorized representative prosecuted as a civil violation under Chapter 1.18 BCC. - 2.
+- A. The fire code official's denial of an application for an operational permit under Section 105 of the International Fire Code as adopted by this chapter and now or hereafter amended; - B. The fire code official's denial of an application for a construction permit under Section 105 of the International Fire Code as adopted by this chapter and now or hereafter amended; - C. The determination by the fire code official that a nonexempt preventable fire department response to a fire alarm has occurred under BCC 23.11.901.11 as now or hereafter amended; - D. Formal written interpretations of the fire code by the fire code official. - E. Any violation of this chapter or the code, appendices or standards adopted herein or any failure to comply with any lawful order of the chief or his authorized representative prosecuted as a civil violation under Chapter 1.18 BCC. - 2.
 The applicant in A or B above, the responsible party in C above, or an aggrieved party in D above, may appeal to the City of Bellevue Hearing Examiner within thirty days from the date of the fire code official's determination.
 The fire code official's determination shall be in writing and shall constitute the final decision of the City.
 Appeals of determinations made by the fire code official in proceedings authorized under Chapter 1.18 BCC shall be heard simultaneously with the underlying action before the hearing examiner presiding over the proceeding.
+Appeals based on E above are handled in accordance with Chapter 1.18 BCC.

-23.11.109.4.1 23.11.110.4.1 International Fire Code Section 109.4.1 110.4.1 amended - Abatement of violations.
+23.11.110.4.1 International Fire Code Section 110.4.1 amended - Abatement of violations.

-Section 109.4.1 110.4.1 of the International Fire Code is hereby amended to read as follows:
+Section 110.4.1 of the International Fire Code is hereby amended to read as follows:

-109.4.1 110.4.1 Abatement of violation.
+110.4.1 Abatement of violation.
 In addition to the enforcement provisions of 23.11.102, the fire code official is authorized to institute appropriate action to prevent unlawful construction or to restrain, correct or abate a violation; or to prevent illegal occupancy of a structure or premises; or to stop an illegal act, conduct of business or occupancy of a structure on or about any premises.